The Hitcher (1986)

 Fantastic premise.
 A teenage girl gets caught up in glitz and glamour of a social media dare game.
 I was gripped to me seat as Nerve goes along perfectly right up until the end really.
 This is a story that's new and deserves your attention despite what you may think of the ending.

-Four British dudes go hiking in the wilderness of northern Sweden.
+Four British dudes go hiking in the wilderness of northern Sweden in tribute to their mate who was murdered.
 What could go wrong?
 Well quite a lot plus monster.

 Surprisingly Nighthawks is a really enjoyable OTT 80s terrorist thriller starring Sylvester Stallone and Rutger Hauer.
+Oh and special guest appearance from the one and only Joe Spinell as Lieutenant Munafo.
 NYC captured once again in that great cesspool era.
 Muggings, disguises, knife wielding hoods, department store bombings, Subway chases, machine guns, ariel tram catastrophes, helicopters, busses driving into rivers all culminate in a movie that scoots along at a frantic pace with no chance of you ever getting bored.
 Great soundtrack too.

 First Blood (1982)